Why Vietnam Is The Best Alternative To China For Manufacturing // Vietnam Sourcing Guide

 One-stop shop

-China is still a one-stop shop when it comes to finding a manufacturer.
+China remains a one-stop shop for finding a manufacturer.
 If it can be made, it can be made in China.
 No other country anywhere in the world can offer this.
 When I source from Vietnam, the first question I ask is, “Can it be made here?’, but when I source from China, the first question is, “What price can I buy it?”
 Even for products that can be made in Vietnam, the factories are often not designed to handle different scales.
-In China, smaller buyers can make a small purchase to test a product idea and expand to almost any size.
+In China, smaller buyers can make a small purchase to test a product idea and then scale up to almost any size.

 Access to raw materials

-China also has better access to raw materials despite China’s lack of natural resources.
-This is because China’s government and businesses aggressively go to the source and buy the needed raw materials.
+China also has better access to raw materials, despite its limited natural resources.
+This is because China’s government and businesses aggressively source the raw materials they need.
 A notable example is China’s control of 90% of the rare earth metals essential in modern electronics.
-As a result, factories have their back-end supply chain figured out, so we only need to talk to the end manufacturer as a sourcing company.
+As a result, factories have their back-end supply chain in place, so we only need to communicate with the end manufacturer as a sourcing company.

-When sourcing from Vietnam (and anywhere outside of China), it’s not uncommon to find both manufacturers who can make the finished goods and a supplier of the materials.
-In some cases, this can be good as you have full accountability in the supply chain and control over what is used.
+When sourcing from Vietnam (and anywhere outside of China), it’s not uncommon to find both manufacturers who can produce the finished goods and suppliers of the materials.
+In some cases, this can be beneficial, as it provides full accountability in the supply chain and control over what is used.
 For instance, we recently sourced high-end Italian wool for some apparel in Vietnam, while in China, you have to take the factory at their word on the material they use or hire a third-party inspection service.

 Infrastructure